 How to Measure Stamps for Mounts

-Getting the right sized mount for your stamps is easy with the guides shown below.
-You’ll learn how to measure accurately and find the correct mount size for traditional, water-activated and self-adhesive stamps on backing paper.
+Getting the right-sized stamp mount is easy with the guides shown below.
+You’ll learn how to measure stamps for mounts and how to choose the correct mount size for traditional stamps, water-activated stamps, and self-adhesive stamps on backing paper.

-Mystic offers various types of mounts and mount sizes.
+Mystic offers a wide selection of stamp mounts and mount sizes to fit virtually every collecting need.
 Choose from Black Split-Back Mounts, Clear Drop-End Mounts, Black Self-Adhesive Mounts or Scott Mounts.
-We even have a special Mount Kit to provide you with a variety of options to get started.
+We also offer Stamp Mount Kits which include a variety of sizes and are perfect for collectors just getting started or working with mixed collections.

 *We do not recommend attempting to soak off self-adhesive stamps.
 While it can be done using certain chemicals, these can be hazardous to your health if not used in a well-ventilated area, or can even damage the stamps.
 It’s much safer to simply trim off the excess paper and use a slightly larger mount than might otherwise be needed.
 We’ve taken this into account when selecting the mount size in our Mount Finder Tool.